edwardwawrzynek/scp/isa.md

 </table>

 ### jmp.c.r
-Perform a conditional jump to an addr in a register.
+Perform a conditional jump to a non pc-relative addr in a register.
 ```
 jmp.c.r cond reg
 ; if flags | cond then pc = reg